What is HMI?5 minute read

 Developing Trends in HMI Technology

 In the past decade, changing operational and business needs have instigated interesting developments in HMI technology.
-Now, it’s becoming more common to see evolved forms of HMI such as high-performance HMIs, touch screens, and mobile devices, along with more traditional models.
+Now, it’s becoming more common to see evolved forms of HMI.
+More advanced HMI examples include high-performance HMIs, touch screens, and mobile devices, along with more traditional models.
 These modernized interfaces are creating more opportunities for equipment interaction and analysis.

 Touch Screens and Mobile Devices